dart-lang/language/working/bazel/module-structure.md

 * `flags`, which contains some common code for setting/getting flags.
 * `flags_test`, which tests that `flags` is working-as-intended.

-This concept already is very different than a `pub` package, where all of the files in `lib/` are sort of a single "implicit" target.
+This concept already is quite different than a `pub` package, where all of the files in `lib/` are accessible once y ou have a dependency on that package.
 In fact, a common issue externally is that `pubspec.yaml` (sort of similar to `BUILD`) is not granular enough, leading to the creation of "micro packages" that have a single file or capability.

 ### Common Patterns